 Randy Bass - The Greatest Foreign Player in NPB History

 Randy Bass stands apart in Hanshin Tigers foreign player history.
 Joining in 1983, Bass won the Triple Crown in 1985 with a .350 average, 54 home runs, and 134 RBIs, powering Hanshin's Japan Series championship.
 In 1986, he achieved a second consecutive Triple Crown with a .389 average, 47 home runs, and 109 RBIs.
 His .389 average remains the NPB single-season record.
 Bass's success proved that foreign players could adapt to and dominate Japanese baseball.
 However, in 1988, he left Japan without permission to seek medical treatment for his son, souring relations with the team and leading to his departure.
-Though Bass spent only six years with Hanshin, his impact remains vivid nearly 40 years later.
+Though Bass spent only six years with Hanshin, his impact remains vivid roughly four decades after his departure.

 Foreign Player Struggles During the Dark Age